kkarsten62/QMapShack.AppImage/README.md

 *Have fun with QMapshack.AppImage.*
 # Installation
 ## Install Docker
 Details about Docker and the installation steps for the wide range of Linux distribution can be found [here](https://docs.docker.com/engine/install/).
-An external installation guide for openSUSE installation can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/).
+An external installation guide for openSUSE installation can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/), and for Manjaro [here](https://linuxconfig.org/manjaro-linux-docker-installation).

 Verify that Docker Engine is installed correctly by running the `hello-world` image.